-3 credits Young Adult Literature explores literature of all genres geared to a reading audience between the ages of middle years through high school.
-Instruction will include historical study, discussion, critical analysis, and evaluation of specific titles and authors as well as focusing on stylistic concerns, subject matter, theme, and theoretical aspects of concerns, subject matter, theme, and theoretical aspects or writing specifically young adults.
+Young Adult Literature explores literature of all genres geared to a reading audience between the ages of middle years through high school.
+Instruction will include historical study, discussion, critical analysis, and evaluation of specific titles and authors as well as focusing on stylistic concerns, subject matter, theme, and theoretical aspects of writing specifically young adults.
 (Prerequisite: Placement into ENG 101)

-Drama 3 credits
+ENG 220 Drama 3 credits